Configure secrets for jobs

 During runtime, when instances start up:

-• If the secret is an environment variable, the value of the secret is retrieved prior to starting the instance, so if secret retrieval fails, the instance does not start.
+• If the secret is an environment variable, Cloud Run retrieves the value of the secret prior to starting the instance.
+If the secret retrieval process fails, the instance doesn't start.

-• If the secret is mounted as a volume, no check is performed during instance startup.
-However, during runtime, if a secret is inaccessible, attempts to read the mounted volume will fail.
+• If you mount the secret as a volume, Cloud Run doesn't perform any checks during instance startup.
+However, during runtime, if a secret is inaccessible, attempts to read the mounted volume fail.

-Volume ownership differs by execution environment and deployment type
+The ownership of a Cloud Run secret volume differs by the execution environment and deployment type.

-When you mount a secret volume using the second generation execution environment, which is the case for jobs, the volume is owned by root.
+When you mount a secret volume using the second generation execution environment, which is always the case for job, root owns the volume.

 Before you begin